sylabs/singularity/e2e/README.md

 ```

 In this example, the contents of the temporary directory (whose name will begin
-with "oci_overlay_teardown-", and whose full name can be gleaned from the test
+with "oci_overlay_teardown-", and whose full name can be read from the test
 output) will be preserved in cases where the test fails.

 The second advantage of t.Cleanup() over the use of `defer` statements concerns
 the timing of their execution.
 While `defer` statements execute whenever the
 current function returns, t.Cleanup() statements execute when the current named
 test completes.
-That means that one can write a test that calls a helper
+This makes it possible to write a test that calls a helper
 function, have that helper function create various temporary files/dirs *and*
 set up their cleanup, and still use those files/dirs from the calling function,
-because their cleanup will occur only when the entire named test concludes.
+because their cleanup will occur only when the entire named test finishes.

 ### Parallel (PAR) vs. non-parallel (SEQ) tests